A scaling analysis of a cat and mouse Markov chain: Introduction

-If the location of the mouse is far away from the origin, i.e.\ $M_0=n$ with $n$ large and the cat is at equilibrium, a standard result shows that it takes a duration of time of the order of $\rho^{-n}$ for the cat to hit the mouse.
-This suggests an exponential time scale $t\to \rho^{-n}t$ to study the evolution of the successive locations of the mouse.
-For this time scale it is shown that the location of the mouse is still of the order of $n$ as long as $t<W$ where $W$ is some non-integrable random variable.
-At time $t=W$ on the exponential time scale, the mouse has hit $0$ the rescaled and after that time the process $(M_{\lfloor t\rho^{-n}\rfloor}/n)$ oscillates between $0$ and above $1/2$ on every non-empty time interval. \item {\em Continuous time random walks}.
-Section~\ref{secMMI} introduces the cat and mouse process for continuous time Markov processes.
-In particular, a discrete Ornstein-Uhlenbeck process, the $M/M/\infty$ queue, is analyzed.
-This is a birth and death process whose birth rates are constant and the death rate at $n\in\N$ is proportional to $n$.
-When $M_0=n$, contrary to the case of the reflected random walk, there does not seem to exist a time scale for which a non-trivial functional theorem holds for the corresponding rescaled process.
+If the location of the mouse is far away from the origin, that is, $M_0=n$ with $n$ large and the cat is at equilibrium, a standard result shows that it takes a duration of time of the order of $\rho^{-n}$ for the cat to hit the mouse.
+This suggests an exponential time scale $t\to\rho^{-n}t$ to study the evolution of the successive locations of the mouse.
+For this time scale it is shown that the location of the mouse is still of the order of $n$ as long as $t<W$ where $W$ is some nonintegrable random variable.
+At time $t=W$ on the exponential time scale, the mouse has hit $0$ and after that time the process $(M_{\lfloor t\rho^{-n}\rfloor}/n)$ oscillates between $0$ and above $1/2$ on every nonempty time interval. \item[(3)] \textit{Continuous time random walks}.
+Section \ref{secMMI} introduces the cat and mouse process for continuous time Markov processes.
+In particular, a discrete Ornstein--Uhlenbeck process, the $M/M/\infty$ queue, is analyzed.
+This is a~birth and death process whose birth rates are constant and the death rate at $n\in\N$ is proportional to $n$.
+When $M_0=n$, contrary to the case of the reflected random walk, there does not seem to exist a time scale for which a nontrivial functional theorem holds for the corresponding rescaled process.
 Instead, it is possible to describe the asymptotic behavior of the location of the mouse after the $p$th visit of the cat.
-It has a multiplicative representation of the form $nF_1F_2\cdots F_p$ where $(F_p)$ are i.i.d.\ random variables on $[0,1]$. \end{enumerate} The examples analyzed are quite specific, they are however sufficiently representative of the different situations for the dynamic of the mouse. \begin{enumerate} \item When the Markov chain $(C_n)$ is ergodic and the mouse is at $n$, for $n$ large.
+It has a multiplicative representation of the form $nF_1F_2\cdots F_p$ where $(F_p)$ are i.i.d. random variables on $[0,1]$. \end{enumerate} The examples analyzed are quite specific.
+They are, however, sufficiently representative of the different situations for the dynamic of the mouse: \begin{longlist}[(1)] \item[(1)] One considers the case when an integer valued Markov chain $(C_n)$ is ergodic and the initial location of the mouse is far away from $0$.
 The correct time scale to investigate the evolution of the location of the mouse is given by the duration of time for the occurrence of a rare event for the original Markov chain.
-When the cat hits the mouse at this level, before returning in its ``favorite'' place, the neighborhood of $0$, it changes the location of the mouse by an additive (resp. multiplicative) step in the case of reflected random walk (resp. $M/M/\infty$ queue). \item For null recurrent homogeneous random walks, the distribution of the duration of times between two visits of the cat to the mouse do not depend on the location of the mouse but it is non-integrable.
-The main problem is therefore to get a functional renewal theorem associated to an i.i.d.\ sequence $(T_n)$ of non-negative random variables such that $\E(T_1)=+\infty$.
+When the cat hits the mouse at this level, before returning to the neighborhood of $0$, it changes the location of the mouse by an additive (resp., multiplicative) step in the case of the reflected random walk (resp., $M/M/\infty$ queue). \item[(2)] For null recurrent homogeneous random walks, the distribution of the duration of times between two visits of the cat to the mouse do not depend on the location of the mouse but it is nonintegrable.
+The main problem is therefore to get a functional renewal theorem associated to an i.i.d. sequence~$(T_n)$ of\vadjust{\goodbreak} nonnegative random variables such that $\E(T_1)=+\infty$.
 More precisely, if